nunerajender/character/README.md

 ## TODO

-.
-Enable published/unpublished option for new posts (now post is published after first save);
+* Enable published/unpublished option for new posts (now post is published after first save);
-.
-Fix paste code issue for redactor.js + chrome (this is pain in the ass);
+* Fix paste code issue for redactor.js + chrome (this is pain in the ass);
-.
-Add smart toolbar buttons customization for redactor.js;
+* Add smart toolbar buttons customization for redactor.js;
-.
-Add JS validation on form save;
+* Add JS validation on form save;
-.
-Fix fullscreen edit for Safari width workaround;
+* Fix fullscreen edit for Safari width workaround;
-.
-Fix focus jump after image insert / link edit in redactor.js;
+* Fix focus jump after image insert / link edit in redactor.js;
-. redactor.js source view is too big in height;
+* redactor.js source view is too big in height;
-. redactor.js source view removes new lines from code;
+* redactor.js source view removes new lines from code;
-. fix upload icon while uploading;
+* fix upload icon while uploading;
-. fix default styles for blog: links do break words;
+* fix default styles for blog: links do break words;
-.
-SVG icons do not work for Firefox;
+* SVG icons do not work for Firefox;
-.
-In Firefox remove focus style - dotted border;
+* In Firefox remove focus style - dotted border;
+* Reset validation after succesful form submission;
+* Cache list all list views in DOM and save scrolling state for them, rerender only details;

 ## Setup new [Rails 4.1](http://rubyonrails.org) project